catchorg/Catch2/docs/matchers.md

 all, none, or any of the contained elements are `true`, respectively.
 It works for ranges of `bool`s and ranges of elements (explicitly) convertible to `bool`.

+`RangeEquals` compares the range that the matcher is constructed with (the "target range") against the range to be tested, element-wise.
+The match succeeds if all elements from the two ranges compare equal (using `operator==` by default).
+The ranges do not need to be the same type, and the element types do not need to be the same, as long as they are comparable. (e.g. you may compare `std::vector<int>` to `std::array<char>`).

+`UnorderedRangeEquals` is similar to `RangeEquals`, but the order does not matter.
+For example "1, 2, 3" would match "3, 2, 1", but not "1, 1, 2, 3" As with `RangeEquals`, `UnorderedRangeEquals` compares
+the individual elements using using `operator==` by default.

+Both `RangeEquals` and `UnorderedRangeEquals` optionally accept a predicate which can be used to compare the containers element-wise.

+To check a container elementwise against a given matcher, use `AllMatch`.

 ## Writing custom matchers (old style)